Wolf Spider Bite: Symptoms and Natural Treatments

 Symptoms Associated with a Wolf Spider Bite

-Wolf spider bite symptoms can become dangerous in the event of an allergic reaction.
+The symptoms of a wolf spider bite can become dangerous in the event of an allergic reaction.
 If you experience any of the following, seek emergency medical attention:

 - Severe itchiness